craftercms/docs/source/site-administrators/studio/permission-mappings.rst

 Permission                 Description
 ========================== ================================================================================
-add_remote                 User is permitted to add a remote repository cancel_failed_pull         User is permitted to cancel a failed pull from a repository cancel_publish             User is permitted to cancel a publish request Change Content Type        User is permitted to change content type clone_content_cmis         User is permitted to clone content from a CMIS repository commit_resolution          User is permitted to commit resolution content_create             User is permitted to create new content content_delete             User is permitted to delete content content_read               User is permitted to read content content_write              User is permitted to user is permitted to edit content edit_site                  User is permitted to edit site encryption_tool            User is permitted to encrypt a text value folder_create              User is permitted to create new folder get_children               User is permitted to call getChildren* APIs for browsing site content get_publishing_queue       User is permitted to get the list of packages in the publishing queue install_plugins            User is permitted to install plugins item_unlock                User is permitted to unlock items list_cmis                  User is permitted to list files and folders in a CMIS repository with an optional range for pagination list_plugins               User is permitted to list installed plugins list_remotes               User is permitted to list remote repositories for a site publish                    User is permitted to approve submitted content for publishing or publish content publish_clear_lock         User is permitted to clear locks in publishing queue (for cluster env, only one node can publish at same time) publish_status             User is permitted to see publishing status for site pull_from_remote           User is permitted to pull content from remote repository to site content repository push_to_remote             User is permitted to push content to remote repository from site content repository rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_plugins             User is permitted to remove installed plugins remove_remote              User is permitted to remove remote repository from site content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs S3 Read                    User is permitted to get a list of items from an S3 bucket S3 Write                   User is permitted to upload a file to an S3 bucket search_cmis                User is permitted to search files and folders in a CMIS repository with an optional range for pagination site_diff_conflicted_file  User is permitted to get the difference between ``ours`` and ``theirs`` for a conflicted file for a site site_status                User is permitted to get status of repository for a site unlock_repository          User is permitted to unlock repository upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server write_configuration        User is permitted to write configuration content for site
+add_remote                 User is permitted to add a remote repository audit_log                  User is permitted to access the audit log cancel_failed_pull         User is permitted to cancel a failed pull from a repository cancel_publish             User is permitted to cancel a publish request change content type        User is permitted to change content type clone_content_cmis         User is permitted to clone content from a CMIS repository commit_resolution          User is permitted to commit resolution content_create             User is permitted to create new content folder_create              User is permitted to create new folder create_cluster             User is permitted to create cluster create_groups              User is permitted to create new groups create_users               User is permitted to create new users create-site                User is permitted to create projects delete_cluster             User is permitted to delete clusters content_delete             User is permitted to delete content delete_groups              User is permitted to delete groups delete_users               User is permitted to delete users edit_site                  User is permitted to edit sites encryption_tool            User is permitted to access the encryption tool get_children               User is permitted to call getChildren* APIs for browsing project content get_publishing_queue       User is permitted to get the list of packages in the publishing queue list_cmis                  User is permitted to list files and folders in a CMIS repository with an optional range for pagination list_remotes               User is permitted to list remote repositories for a project publish                    User is permitted to approve submitted content for publishing or publish content pull_from_remote           User is permitted to pull content from remote repository to project content repository push_to_remote             User is permitted to push content to remote repository from project content repository content_read               User is permitted to read content read_cluster               User is permitted to read cluster read_groups                User is permitted to read groups read_logs                  User is permitted to read logs read_users                 User is permitted to read logs rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_remote              User is permitted to remove remote repository from project content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs s3 read                    User is permitted to get a list of items from an S3 bucket s3 write                   User is permitted to upload a file to an S3 bucket search_cmis                User is permitted to search files and folders in a CMIS repository with an optional range for pagination site_diff_conflicted_file  User is permitted to get the difference between ``ours`` and ``theirs`` for a conflicted file for a project site_status                User is permitted to get status of repository for a project update_cluster             User is permitted to update cluster update_groups              User is permitted to update groups update_users               User is permitted to update users upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server content_write              User is permitted to user is permitted to edit content write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted to write global configuration content for Studio list_plugins               User is permitted to list installed plugins install_plugins            User is permitted to install plugins
 ========================== ================================================================================

     ``/permissions/site/role@name``
         Role name